-I’m a fourth year PhD candidate in the Department of Communication at Cornell University.
-My dissertation work focuses on building therapeutic virtual environments for individuals suffering from depression.
+I’m a fifth year PhD candidate in the Department of Communication at Cornell University.
+My dissertation work focuses on building and evaluating therapeutic virtual environments for individuals suffering from depression.

 Like many of my peers, my journey into Communication studies was unconventional.
 I completed a B.S. in Neuroscience with an interest in visual cognition under the mentorship of Dr. Jason Haberman.
 During my studies at Rhodes College, I also learned about the field of Human Computer Interaction (HCI) which merged my interests in visual cognition, perception, and HCI thanks to Dr. Person at the Learning Technologies Lab.